高志军 bio photo

-Gao Zhijun, Ph.D., is a Lecturer and Master’s Supervisor at the School of Software and Microelectronics, Peking University.
-He serves as Secretary-General of the Sub-committee on Computer-Aided Terminology under the National Technical Committee for Language and Terminology Standardization, and Secretary-General of the Technical Communication Services Committee of the China Association for Standardization.
-He also served a Board Member of the IEEE Professional Communication Society (IEEE PCS),
+I am Gao Zhijun, Ph.D., a Lecturer and Master’s Supervisor at the School of Software and Microelectronics, Peking University.
+I serve as Secretary-General of the Subcommittee on Computer-Aided Terminology under the National Technical Committee for Language and Terminology Standardization, and as Secretary-General of the Technical Communication Services Committee of the China Association for Standardization.
+I have also served as a Board Member of the IEEE Professional Communication Society (IEEE PCS).

-In addition to academic research, he emphasizes industry–academia–research collaboration and has extensive cooperation with leading companies such as Xiaomi, Alibaba, and Baidu in areas including translation technology and technical writing.
+Alongside academic research, I place strong emphasis on industry–academia collaboration, and I work closely with leading companies such as Xiaomi, Alibaba, and Baidu on translation technology and technical writing.

 For Prospective Students